Kings-World/sapphire-plugins/packages/cron/README.md

 ## Usage

-This registers the necessary options and methods in the Sapphire client to be able to use the schedule plugin.
+This registers the necessary options and methods in the Sapphire client to be able to use the cron plugin.

 ```ts
 // Main bot file